DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 #### Infested:
-Upon *entering* an Infested tile, remove the channeled Mana at the head of the Casting Queue.
-The Infestation spreads to the next tile the Spell Pointer moves to.
+Upon *entering* an Infested tile, remove the channelled Mana at the head of the Casting Queue and gain 4 Stress.

 While on an Infested tile, Skills cost an additional generic Mana, and multi-target Skills may only target one enemy.

+When leaving an Infested tile, the Hazard moves to in the opposite direction; if the infestation leaves the rune board, gain a Curse.

-If a Fire transition is used to *leave* an Infested tile, the Hazard is removed from this tile, and spreads in the opposite direction instead.
+If a Fire transition is used to *leave* an Infested tile, the Hazard is removed instead.

 (Infestation has no effect on enemies.)